diverta/picol/README.md

 npm install && npm run deploy
 ```

-### for dev
+### For dev

-#### run locally
+#### Run Locally

 This app does not have any of backend for preview in local.
-So that if you want to do it,
-You can use the actual backend server through the [Charles] proxy software.
+So that if you want to do it, please utilize the actual backend server with CORS configuration.
-You need to configure in advance, that is mapping remote to local dist file.
-Also you can import configurations for it,
-just for reference, using configuration for Picol of Diverta.co.jp is located at (./etc/CharlesMapLocal.xml).
-![CharlesConfig]
+![cors_config]

+This configuration allows to access the server from local.
+You can preview this app with following:
+`npm run serve`

-#### deploy
+#### Deploy

 Just type `npm run deploy` if you already configured.